-The current Y62 generation arrived in 2014, with a major 2020 update bringing refreshed looks, more safety technology and revised suspension tuning.
+The current Y62 generation was launched in Australia in 2013 and had a major refresh in 2020 which saw a fresh new look, more safety technology and revised suspension tuning.

 All prices exclude on-road costs.

-The 2022 Nissan Patrol uses a naturally-aspirated 5.6-litre V8 engine producing 298kW of power and 560Nm of torque, mated to a seven-speed automatic transmission.
+The 2023 Nissan Patrol uses a naturally aspirated 5.6-litre V8 engine producing 298kW of power and 560Nm of torque, mated to a seven-speed automatic transmission.

 All Patrol models are four-wheel drive.

-The 2022 Nissan Patrol uses 14.4L/100km on the combined cycle and requires 95 RON premium unleaded fuel.
+The 2023 Nissan Patrol uses 14.4L/100km on the combined cycle and requires a minimum of 95 RON premium unleaded fuel.

 It has a 140L fuel tank.